akemin-dayo/simject/README.md

 ### Setting up the simject environment

 1. Ensure that you have Xcode installed and ran at least once.
-2. Ensure that you have added your developer account in Xcode > Preferences > Accounts tab.
+2. Ensure that you have added your developer account in `Xcode > Preferences > Accounts` tab.
 This is required for code-signing some binaries used in simject.
-3. Ensure that there is "iOS Development" certificate listed once you clicked on "Manage Certificates", create one if there is not.
+3. Ensure that there is `iOS Development` certificate listed once you clicked on `Manage Certificates` button, create one if there is not.
 4. Ensure that Terminal has Full Disk Access permission if you are on macOS Catalina or later.
-You can do this by going to System Preferences > Security & Privacy > Privacy tab > Full Disk Access and adding Terminal to the list.
+You can do this by going to `System Preferences > Security & Privacy > Privacy tab > Full Disk Access` and adding Terminal to the list.
 5. Run these commands in a Terminal instance:

 ```